de-grote/aoc2022/readme.md

 * day 12: I hope we're not getting another "find the shortest path" day again this year...

+* day 13: Today was actually pretty easy for me.
+And part 2 looks way to clean in my code.

 ---

 Thanks for reading!